dan-nagle/h2m/README.txt

 https://llvm.org/git/clang-tools-extra.git.
 This option will be ignored if -download is not specified.

+Troubleshooting

+1. It can cause problems if an older version of Clang or LLVM is used with a newer version of the other.
+Check to make sure there is not a mismatch between versions if linker errors are seen.

+2. Multiple copies of some files exist within the LLVM/Clang build tree.
+Make sure, if manual paths are specified, that the directory given has the proper structure (ie, the headers or library files are in the positions mentioned in this document).

+3. LLVM/Clang packages will be searched for in standard places before CMake even looks at the configuration variables specified.
+If CMake gives a message about unused variables, this often indicates that a cached variable is being used or the package is in a default location and has been found.
+This may result in incompatible versions of Clang and LLVM and linker errors.

 3)   USAGE OF H2M

 The h2m Autofortran tool is invoked at the shell as ./h2m [path to header].